 Director of Project Integration

-Chris Geer has more than 20 years of experience in electrical power distribution, automation, and process control.
-He has experience designing, constructing, commissioning, and maintaining process equipment in chemical and midstream applications, and developing and managing technical support teams.
-Chris previously served as I&E Manager for SemGroup where he led the automation team for U.S. Operations and managed electrical construction for projects.
-These included electrical, automation and SCADA for Cryogenic Gas Processing Plants, Natural Gas Compressor stations, D.O.T. regulated pipelines and gas gathering systems.
-Prior to joining Omnia, he was a partner in GO Consulting Services and worked for ExxonMobil Chemical as an Engineering Technician.
+Prior to joining Omnia, Chris served as I&E Manager for SemGroup, where he led the automation team for U.S. Operations and managed electrical construction projects.
+These included electrical, automation and SCADA for Cryogenic Natural Gas Processing Plants, Natural Gas Compressor stations, D.O.T. regulated pipelines and gas gathering systems.
+Previous to this experience, Chris was a partner in GO Consulting Services and worked for ExxonMobil.
 Mr. Geer has a B.S. from St. Gregory’s University and an MBA from Northeastern State University.